pboettch/cxx_argp/README.md

 which is used by reference, or a lamdba-function, `std::function` or `std::bind` (of prototype `bool(const char *)`.

-This second argument is used during argument parsing, if it was varialbe the option's argument is tried to be converted to the variable (based on its type), if this is not possible, and error is produced and argp will bail out.
+This second argument is used during argument parsing, if it was variable the option's argument is tried to be converted to the variable (based on its type), if this is not possible, an error is produced and argp will bail out.

 If the second argument is a function, this function is called with the argument value (a `const char *`) for further processing.
 This function returns `true` if the